FailAcademy/learning/wdp-vancouver/_lessons/week-02/02-intro-to-javascript.md

 ## Exercise 1

-Let’s map the DOM for the homepage of our project sites…
+Let’s map the DOM for the homepage of our project sites.

-Take a piece of paper and map out in a tree-structure what the DOM looks like for your project site.
+Take a piece of paper and map out in a tree-structure what the DOM looks like for your project site (you probably want the paper in landscape orientation).

-Be as detailed as you possibly can.
+Think carefully about the parent / child relationship between nodes.

 When you’re done, pair up with a classmate and explain the design of your DOM diagram to them.
 ---

 ## Exercise 2